alanrogers/ldpsiz/README.md

 ldpsiz
 ======

 Ldpsiz is a computer package that estimates the history of population size from data on linkage disequilibrium (LD).

+Documentation begins at ./docs/html/index.html